borgbackup/borg/README.rst

 The tests are in the borg/testsuite package.
 To run the test suite use the following command::

-  $ fakeroot -u tox  # you need to have tox installed
+  $ fakeroot -u tox  # you need to have tox and pytest installed

 .. |build| image:: https://travis-ci.org/borgbackup/borg.svg
         :alt: Build Status